ct-analytics/christopherteixeira_com/content/event/clustering-pitches/index.md

 title: "Categorizing Pitches in Baseball"

-event: Talk for MORSE Corp
+event: Technical talk for different groups of folks interested in the intersection of baseball and machine learning.

-location: In-person
+# location: In-person

-summary: A technical talk offered to a group at MORSE Corp.
+summary: Technical talk for different groups of folks interested in the intersection of baseball and machine learning.

 abstract: Determine what pitch is thrown seems simple at first but is complicated by the fact that every pitch is slightly different.